Skip to content

 Security and Privacy

-The Salesforce Inspector browser extension/plugin communicates directly between the user's web browser and the Salesforce servers.
-No data is sent to other parties and no data is persisted outside of Salesforce servers after the user leaves the Salesforce Inspector pages.
-The Inspector communicates via the official Salesforce webservice APIs on behalf of the currently logged in user.
-This means the Inspector will be capable of accessing nothing but the data and features the user has been granted access to in Salesforce.
+The extension communicates via the official Salesforce webservice APIs on behalf of the currently logged in user.
+This means the extension will be capable of accessing nothing but the data and features the user has been granted access to in Salesforce.

-All Salesforce API calls from the Inspector re-uses the access token/session used by the browser to access Salesforce.
+All Salesforce API calls from the Inspector re-uses the access token/session used by the browser to access Salesforce (or the generated on if API Access Control is enabled).
 To acquire this access token the Salesforce Inspector requires permission to read browser cookie information for Salesforce domains.

 To validate the accuracy of this description, inspect the source code, monitor the network traffic in your browser or take my word.